CoolSergio26/HackerRank_SolveMeFirst/README.md

 int a: the first value
 int b: the second value

 Returns
-- int: the sum of  and
+- int: the sum of a and b